 - Step 5: Check in to your Airplane and Fly back to Manila

-My advice is to leave Boracay island 4 hours earlier.
+My advice is to leave the island 4 hours earlier.
 This is for you to have enough time to have one last look at the island and be not in a hurry.

 Again, the only way to go back to Caticlan Airport from Boracay island is by ferry.
 If you will leave your hotel late then there is no way the ferry will adjust its speed for you hahaha.
 It’s better to wait at the airport than worry about not getting there on time for your flight.

 There you have it guys.
 As a first-timer, you would initially think that going to Boracay is overwhelming.
-I hope after reading this post you would realize that going to Boracay from Manila is quite simple.
+I hope after reading this post, you would realize that traveling to the island from Manila is quite simple.

 To summarize, you only need 5 steps to get there.
-You need to book a hotel and flight tickets, fly to Caticlan from NAIA terminal 4, ride a tricycle bound to Caticlan Jetty, board a ferry going to Boracay Jetty, and ride a tricycle going to your hotel in Boracay, that’s it… I hope this helps.
+You need to book a hotel and flight tickets, fly to Caticlan from NAIA terminal 4, ride a tricycle bound for Caticlan Jetty, board a ferry going to Boracay Jetty, and ride a tricycle going to your hotel, that’s it… I hope this helps.